 - Alternatively, if you decide to use an external vSwitch that was created out-of-band, restart the Docker and HNS services to make the switch visible to Docker.

 PS C:\> restart-service hns PS C:\> restart-service docker

 - Another option is to use the '-o com.docker.network.windowsshim.interface' option to bind the transparent network's external vSwitch to a specific network adapter which is not already in use on the container host (i.e. a network adapter other than the one being used by the vSwitch that was created out-of-band).
-The '-o' option is described further above, in the Transparent Network section of this document.
+The '-o' option is described further in the Creating multiple transparent networks on a single container host section of this document.

 Windows Server 2016 Work-arounds